If you’re searching for, life insurance for smokers, I bet you think you won’t be able to find affordable rates!

 They allow for pipe smoking, cigar, gum and patch in their Standard Non Smoker class.
 You must pass the nicotine lab test to qualify.

 Life Insurance If You Smoke Weed

 Ok, I have a secret!
 None of the others apply to me, I smoke weed!
 Now what?

 Yes, you can still be approved for life insurance if you smoke marijuana, even without a prescription.

-At what cost will you be approved, you ask?
 Well, life insurance carriers vary widely on how they treat pot smokers.
 If you admit to smoking marijuana in the past 3 years, you certainly won’t qualify for their preferred non tobacco ratings.

 I’ve seen some carriers offer as good as standard non tobacco for a “social marijuana smoker” who admitted to smoking marijuana not more than once per year.